The 8 Deaths of Spider-Man

-"Eight Deaths of Spider-Man" is a 2024 storyline published by Marvel Comics.
+"The 8 Deaths of Spider-Man" is a 2024 storyline published by Marvel Comics.
 It was created by Joe Kelly after the conclusion of Zeb Wells' run on The Amazing Spider-Man.
 The story involves Doctor Doom asking Spider-Man to defeat Cyttorak's Scions, giving him mystical armor that will resurrect him up to eight times.
 The story received mixed reviews from critics due to lack of focus on Spider-Man, pacing, the writing, inconsistent art, and overemphasis on the X-Men.

 Publication history

 In San Diego Comic-Con 2024, Marvel announced the next big Spider-Man story where Doctor Doom tasks Spider-Man to defeat an evil god and his Scions.
 In November, it is also revealed that the X-Men will help Spider-Man deal with the magical enemy.